SiriShultz/sitelinks/Customer Personality Analysis/README.md

-Create Calculated column for income group of customers (below average and high income) using 0.5 percentile or average.
+Create a calculated column for income group of customers (below average and high income) using 0.5 percentile or average.

     IncomeGroup =
     VAR PctInc =